 Additional Water Supply for Morrinsville

-New temporary Water Treatment Plant for Morrinsville is on track for commissioning in August 2023.
+New temporary Water Treatment Plant for Morrinsville is in operation while the permanent plant is under construction

 What's been done so far?